radiasoft/ansible-conf/README.md

 * modularize by functions to get rid of jinja
 * add functions to jinja so can execute
 * lookup(dig) does not fail when a name is not found so the file is written incorrectly
+* reboot required to get partitions to show up properly after partitioning disks
+* DSSD volumes destroyed on poweroff.
+You can't poweroff an instance and expect the state to be the same.

+* firewall-cmd --permament adds to the file, but doesn't modify running firewall. you have to update separately, or restart firewalld